 About this Bachelor's Degree

-The licensure option in chemistry combines a chemistry curriculum with required education courses to achieve a degree plan fully accredited by both the American Chemical Society (ACS) and the National Council for Accreditation of Teacher Education (NCATE).
+The licensure option in chemistry combines a chemistry curriculum with required education courses to achieve a degree plan accredited by the American Chemical Society (ACS) and nationally recognized by the National Science Teachers Association (NSTA).
+Furthermore, the licensure program is part of The University of Southern Mississippi’s Professional Education Unit.
+The Professional Education Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 The mission of the department in the training of much-needed secondary school chemistry teachers is deeply rooted in the traditional Southern Miss role in preparing K-12 teachers for the state of Mississippi.